2024-05-07

 With QEMU

-- First set Android global proxy to localhost:3333:
+- Set Android global proxy to localhost:3333 (or any other available port):

 adb shell settings put global http_proxy localhost:3333